-Raymond appoints Sunil Kataria as CEO of Lifestyle business
+Raymond appoints Sunil Kataria as CEO of Lifestyle Business

+"At Raymond, we believe in having industry's finest talent that resonates with our vision to create a future ready organisation.
+During the last few years, we have been making stronger strides and creating brands and retail experiences for our loyal and new-age consumers," Raymond Chairman & Managing Director Gautam Hari Singhania said in a regulatory filing.

-The Lifestyle business is the flagship vertical of Raymond Group which includes branded textiles, garmenting, shirting, retail and apparel business including brands such as - Raymond, Raymond Ready-to- Wear, Raymond Made to Measure, Park Avenue, ColorPlus, Parx and Ethnix by Raymond.
+The Lifestyle Business is the flagship vertical of Raymond Group which includes branded textiles, garmenting, shirting, retail and apparel verticals.

+Kataria's role will be pivotal in driving the ongoing transformation to create a future ready entity that intersperses digital and physical experiences while infusing freshness to product portfolio to drive growth, the company stated.

-During his earlier stint as the CEO of Godrej Consumer Products, Mr Kataria managed the business operations of India and South East Asia.
-He spearheaded transformation of the business - driving performance and best in class financial results and building a great workplace.
-With a experience spanning over 30 years, Sunil Kataria has worked with Marico and Idea Cellular.
-Currently, he also serves the chairman of The Indian Society of Advertisers (ISA).
+During his earlier stint as the CEO of Godrej Consumer Products Ltd, Kataria managed the business operations of India and Southeast Asia.

 Dear Reader,